Cray-HPE/docs-csm/operations/kubernetes/Repopulate_Data_in_etcd_Clusters_When_Rebuilding_Them.md

 ## CRUS

-**Note:** CRUS is deprecated in CSM 1.2.0.
+> **`NOTE`** CRUS was deprecated in CSM 1.2.0.
 It will be removed in a future CSM release and replaced with BOS V2, which will provide similar functionality.
 See
 [Deprecated features](../../introduction/differences.md#deprecated_features).

 1. View the progress of existing CRUS sessions.